TIME-OUT FOR YOUR PUP OR TIME-OFF FOR YOU?

 Moving forward, we also use methods of communication with our dogs that humans use with each other.
 Furthermore, a dog does not understand hitting, screaming, isolation, avoidance, withholding (affection, food, water, or toys), and time-out.
-Communication by way of punishment, and punishment whether physical or psychological is a human trait, and not understood by our dogs.
-They do not analyze the threat of punishment or enforcement of punishment and connect it to their last act of unacceptable behavior.
+Communication by way of punishment, whether physical or psychological, is a human trait and is not understood by our dogs.
+They do not analyze the threat or enforcement of punishment and connect it to their last act of unacceptable behavior.
 Making matters worse, punishment creates fear and less trust.

 It is true that a dog will show signs of knowing you are annoyed at them for something they did, but it’s the tension in your body language and anger in your tone of voice that causes them to cower, but they do NOT relate it to what they did wrong.

-A time-out is a lightweight form of punishment used on children as well as puppies.
-As a parent, I never used time-out on my child.
-As a pet parent, I never used a time-out on my puppy.
-I always felt that a kid is just being a kid and that giving him a time-out was ignoring whatever the issues at hand were.
+A time-out is a lightweight form of punishment used on children and puppies.
+As a parent, I never used a time-out on my child, and as a pet parent, I never used a time-out on my puppy.
+I always felt that a kid was just being a kid and that giving him a time-out was ignoring whatever the issues at hand were.
 Addressing the problem and trying to work it out seemed way more beneficial and a learning experience for both of us.

 Many pet parents ask me about the method of giving their puppy a time-out when things go haywire, and the puppy is out of control.
-Here’s what my thoughts are about that.
-Time-out for the puppy is time-off for the pet parent.
-It’s a Band-Aid used to relieve the stress and frustration felt by the pet parent when they don’t know what else to do to get their pup under control.
+Here’s what I think.
+Time-out for the puppy is time off for the pet parent.
+It’s a Band-Aid used to relieve the stress and frustration the pet parent feels when they don’t know what else to do to get their pup under control.
+Time-out does not teach a puppy anything.
+He will not sit in a crate and reflect on what he may have done wrong and decide not to do it again.

 Time-out #1